-This is a great example of the Attribute Dependency Technique, one of five in the S.I.T. innovation method.
-Attribute Dependency differs from the other templates in that it uses attributes (variables) of the situation rather than components.
-Start with an attribute list, then construct a 2 x 2 matrix of these, pairing each against the others.
-Each cell represents a potential dependency that forms a Virtual Product.
+While not popular, it is a classic example of the Attribute Dependency technique.
+Attribute Dependency is one of five techniques of the innovation method called SIT (Systematic Inventive Thinking).
+It differs from the other techniques in that it uses attributes (variables) of the situation rather than components.
+Start with an attribute list, then construct a matrix of these, pairing each against the others.
+Each cell represents a potential dependency (or potential break in an existing dependency) that forms a Virtual Product.
 Using Function Follows Form, we work backwards and envision a potential benefit or problem that this hypothetical solution solves.
-In the case of Omni-Freeze®, the dependency is created between body temperature and layers of clothing.

 How we judge a creative idea is affected by how we perceive its inventor.
 Without realizing it, we may overvalue or undervalue a new concept and make poor choices in the product development process as a result.

 The University of Deusto business school is offering a masters degree in business innovation (MBI) that I believe serves as an excellent role model for other schools.
 It is unique because it focuses on three foundations (from their website):

 The Unification Tool is a tricky but effective advertising tool.
 Unification recruits an existing resource and forces it to carry the advertising message.
 That resource can come from within the medium itself or within the environment of the medium.
 In other words, the tool uses an existing component of the medium or of its environment in a way that demonstrates the problem or the promise to be delivered.